 Being a good leader is among the most important qualities of a great brand manager, especially as an evangelist within and outside the company.
 A genuine enthusiasm and passion in your brand is infectious and can help get everyone in the office amped up and actively involved in representing the brand, through their work and outside-the-office personalities.
 Enthusiasm spreads organically and will foster a positive association with your brand for those outside the office walls, as well.

-As in any relationship, communication is key, and an effective BM educates everyone around them about the important value statements for your products and services that need to be conveyed.
+As in any relationship, communication is key, and an effective brand manager educates everyone around them about the important value statements for your products and services that need to be conveyed.
 It’s very important to provide messaging and language that colleagues in the office, industry and media understand and will leverage.
 Controlling how others talk about your brand is difficult.
 Leading by example and providing the necessary resources will take your brand to the next level.

 Be the Gatekeeper